 Inside the fruit, you see the white pith on the underside of the peel, as you do with other citrus fruit.
-The flesh of the fruit is greenish, and not very juicy (in fact, you could basically say “juice free”, if you wanted to spin that into a marketable attribute.)
+The flesh of the fruit is greenish, and not very juicy (in some varieties, there is no juice to speak of at all.)
 So thick is the rind, though, there’s in fact not much flesh at all, and what there is, is very, very sour.

-Citron varieties include Etrog Citron and Buddha’s Hands Citron.
+Citron varieties include Etrog citron and Buddha’s hand citron.

 Citron was the first citrus fruit.
 It was probably introduced to Middle East between 400 and 600 BC (there are the usual Alexander the Great stories, of course).